Bank of America Premium Rewards Credit Card Review

 - [New] 2/3/4 Rule: BoA will only approve you for at most: 2 cards per rolling 2 months; 3 cards per rolling 12 months; and 4 cards per rolling 24 months.
 Because their IT system hasn’t been fully updated yet, you may not get declined because of this rule.
 Instead, you may get approved at first, and then the account will be closed because of “approved in error”.

 It’s a cash back card indeed.
 2% on dining and travel, with 1.5% everything else, makes it an acceptable card on daily purchases.
 Comparing to Chase Sapphire Preferred, it doesn’t support transferring points to your loyalty program, which isn’t surprising because BoA doesn’t offer such features so far.
 However, you do find it easy to offset the $95 annual fee due to its $100 annual airline credit.
 We are not sure if purchasing GC’s work but you can still maximize it by taking advantage that $100 is reset at the beginning of every calendar year.
-If you have banking relationship at BoA, you do expect more rewards (up to ×1.75), which makes it more appealing.
-But don’t forget BoA has a no fee card BoA Travel Rewards, which earns 1.5x points on everything and also earns up to ×1.75 if you have the banking relationship.
-To conclude, I think the card is not bad but not outstanding neither.
+If you have $100k+ balance in BoA or Merrill Edge, you can earn 2%*(1+75%)=3.5% for travel and dining, and 1.5%*(1+75%)=2.625% for everything else!
+This return is the highest among all credit cards for non-bonus category, and suitable for those who really spend a lot.
+The money in BoA or Merrill Edge is not required to be in form of cash, you can buy some MMF (Money Market Funds) which has very little risk (such as VMMXX), so there really isn’t much opportunity cost if you have such money.
+Don’t forget BoA has a no fee card BoA Travel Rewards, which earns 1.5x points on everything and also earns up to ×1.75 if you have the banking relationship.
+To conclude, I think the card is not bad but also not outstanding.